sgurau/ProjectionNet/tasks.md

+# 5 Oct 2023
+1. Understand the problem of SVM classification for new subjects using geodesic distance via MDS.
+The reason is MDS results may be traslated and rotated each time it runs so the results won't be the same.
+See 28/9/2023 notes.
+So we need to find the translation (a vector) and rotation (unitary matrix) to align $\mathbf X_{-s}$ to $\mathbf X$.
+2. Apply KNN now with geodesic distance and do CV on $k$.
+3. Create thesis draft to include all the results so that future results collection work can be minised.

 # 28 Sep 2023
 1. Refine hyperparameters for SVM with RBF kernel using MDS 2D resutls by refining the search grid.
 2. Make item 1 as standard procedure in future work.